rust-lang/cargo/src/doc/src/reference/build-scripts.md

 The optional `KIND` may be one of `dylib`, `static`, or `framework`.
 See the [rustc book][option-link] for more detail.

+Please note that if you don't specify the `KIND` when using `rustc-link-lib`, the default linkage modifiers won't be applied.
+For instance, `bundled` won't be used in conjunction with `static` by default.

 [option-link]: ../../rustc/command-line-arguments.md#option-l-link-lib
 [FFI]: ../../nomicon/ffi.md